My Ideal LiteSpeed Cache Settings for WordPress Websites

 Before switching to my current hosting provider, ChemiCloud, and LiteSpeed Cache with QUIC.cloud CDN: I used Cloudflare CDN for my website.
 Honestly, they were great!
 I made this decision later in my website-building journey.
 I was grateful but also upset I didn’t use them sooner because my consistently poor website performance held it back.

-However, since ChemiCloud uses LiteSpeed Web Servers for my website, I decided to switch to QUIC.cloud CDN.
-Even though Cloudflare CDN can be easily integrated into LiteSpeed Cache, I figured it would be ideal for my website’s performance to keep the entire LiteSpeed Web Server ecosystem on and working together.
+However, since ChemiCloud uses LiteSpeed Web Servers for my website, I decided to switch to the compatible QUIC.cloud CDN.
+Even though Cloudflare CDN can be easily integrated into LiteSpeed Cache, I figured it would be ideal for my website’s performance to keep the entire LiteSpeed Web Server ecosystem implemented and working together.

 Many online articles and forum threads debate which CDN is the best.
 I concluded that QUIC.cloud is working perfectly fine.
 It’s working so well that I forget it is even turned on half the time.
 So far, I have no issues whatsoever.

-One good thing about QUIC.cloud is that I’ve only experienced one CDN-caused outage so far.
-In fact, since changing hosting providers to ChemiCloud, I have rarely experienced any outages.
+One good thing about QUIC.cloud CDN is that I’ve only experienced one CDN-caused outage so far.
+In fact, since switching to ChemiCloud hosting, I have rarely experienced any outages at all.
 Under my previous hosting provider, out of the several outages my website has experienced, some were briefly caused by Cloudflare, while the hosting provider caused others.

 QUIC.cloud CDN = Depends on your CDN choice